 Protest and dissent have a rich heritage in the Druid Revival, as does a deep connection with peace and pacifism.
 Though it is not unheard of for Druids to be in military service, a call to mediate and seek non-aggressive resolution lives in both modern Druids and those of ancient times, who were alleged to be able to walk through ongoing battles to bring warfare to an end.

 Magic is another many-interpreted word, and some will claim Druids have and can perform magic.
-I see magic as the application of willpower to achieve actual outcomes using non-mechanical methods… not unconnected with psychology, and best recounted in recent narrative by Terry Pratchett as “headology”.
+I see magic as the application of willpower to achieve actual outcomes using non-mechanical methods… not unconnected with psychology, and best recounted in recent narrative by Terry Pratchett as “headology” (although of course he was talking of witches).
 Focal instruments such as wands and staffs might be used by Druids and Pagans, but little or no flashy zappy Harry Potter type lightning is likely, even with the utmost concentration.
 Or at least, I have yet to witness it.